instantOS/instantos.github.io/youtube/gamebegin.md

 playing them using proton.
 By default, steam play is only enabled for titles that are guaranteed to work, but you can enable it for all games in the settings.
-Many games are only unofficially supported but run just fine using proton. protondb is a website that lists games and how well they run using proton.
+Many games are only unofficially supported but run just fine using proton.
+Protondb is a website that lists games and how well they run using proton.
-4. Lutris: Lutris is a game launcher witha corresponding website which contains thousands of community made installers.
+4. Lutris: Lutris is a game launcher with a corresponding website which contains thousands of community made installers.
 It allows playing native games, can be used as a launcher for steam games and games running in an emulator and most interestingly, comes with its own wine versions.